Pet Insurance

 When is it best to get insured?

-The best time to get insured is while your pet is young, before they suffer any health conditions.
-This will ensure most companies will cover you against any illness or injury your pet may suffer.
+The best time to get insured is while your pet is young, before they develop any health conditions which will be considered 'pre-exisiting'.
+Insurers tend not to cover any conditions your pet might have already experienced.

 This doesn't mean older pets are ineligible for insurance!